Why access to healthy foods?

 In 2018, the North Carolina Alliance for Health convened a task force of industry leaders to explore barriers to healthy food access in the retail environment and to make recommendations to improve access to healthy food retail.

 Food for Every Child: The Need for Food Access in North Carolina is the first report from the task force.
-In April 2020, the full recommendations will be released.

 Get involved in access to healthy foods!

 The North Carolina Alliance for Health works with a diverse and robust coalition of partners advocating for farm to school funding in North Carolina.

 Learn more about why we think farm to school is a great combination of healthy food access, economic development, and support for our farmers!

 The Healthy Corner Store Initiative